How do I go about donating a kidney?

 Assessing your suitability as a donor

 In order to be accepted as a donor you will need to go through a number of tests to ensure it is as safe as possible and is sensible for you to donate.
 The assessment procedure can take anything from three to 18 months and involved a lot of tests including blood tests, xrays, scans and physical and psychological assessments.
 Your Living Donor Coordinator will talk to you in more details about these tests and will be able to answer any questions you may have about them.

 If the assessment process shows that you are physically and psychologically healthy, you will then see an assessor from the Human Tissue Authority.
 The assessor’s job is to make sure that you have fully understood all the implications of giving a kidney and that you are not being paid to donate (which is illegal) or being put under pressure to do so.
 They will also ask you to prove your identity.

-We strongly encourage all donors to consider opting into an altruistic donor chain which enables two or three transplants to be made possible as a result of your donation – more details about this will be discussed with you during the process – from January 2018 all non-directed donor kidneys will automatically be used in such chains, unless there is a matching high priority patient on the waiting list.
+All donors are now entered into an altruistic donor chain which enables two or three transplants to be made possible as a result of your donation – more details about this will be discussed with you during the process.
+The exception to this is if there is a matching high priority patient on the waiting list.
 You will not be able to choose whom the kidney is given to or to put any limitation on who receives the kidney.

 After your operation, your kidney will be taken away immediately for transplantation at the earliest possible time.
 If the recipient lives at a considerable distance, the kidney is likely to be flown to its destination.